aws-amplify/docs/cli/graphql.md

 ---
 # GraphQL Transform

-After defining your API using the GraphQL Schema Definition Language (SDL), you can then use this library to transform it into a fully descriptive CloudFormation template that implements the API's data model.
+The GraphQL Transform provides a simple to use abstraction that helps you quickly create backends for your web and mobile applications on AWS.
+With the GraphQL Transform, you define your application's data model using the GraphQL Schema Definition Language (SDL) and the library handles converting your SDL definition into a set of fully descriptive AWS CloudFormation templates that implement your data model.

 For example you might create the backend for a blog like this: